 The Principal's Prizes for Research and Engagement are intended to recognise outstanding contributions in research, impact and engagement.
-Below you can find detailed information about the kind of academic attainment that each of the awards is intended to recognise.
+Details of all categories and sub-categories are provided below.

 Outstanding Research Awards

-- Individual Postgraduate Researcher / Early Career Researcher
+- Postgraduate / Early Career Researcher Award (STEM)

-- Interdisciplinary Research Award (for researchers from different fields working on an interdisciplinary project)
+- Interdisciplinary Research Award (for researchers from different fields working on an interdisciplinary project – team or individual)

 The University of Aberdeen Development Trust and the Alumni Engagement team are delighted to recognise the contributions of staff and students to philanthropic fundraising and alumni engagement.
 We have received tremendous support over the past year and this award will recognise any of the following activities that have contributed to the University’s strategic aims

 - engagement with our alumni, including events, visits and other activities;

 - engagement with donors and potential donors;